Rani Mangammal – The Courageous Queen of Tamilnadu

 Rani Mangammal

 Mangammal was a famous queen who ruled the Madurai territory during the peak of 17 th century AD.
-His father name was Tupakula Lingama Nayaka, the prime general of Madurai ruler Chokkanatha Nayak.
-When Rani mangammal came to age, Chokkanatha Nayak married her and she became principal queen of Madurai.
-After the consequent events, Chokkanatha died in 1682 and Mangammal took over the crown.
+His father was Tupakula Lingama Nayaka, the prime general of Madurai ruler Chokkanatha Nayak.
+When Rani Mangammal came to age, Chokkanatha Nayak married her, and she became the principal queen of Madurai.
+After the consequent events, Chokkanatha died in 1682, and Mangammal took over the crown.
 During her rule, she concentrated on laying the roads and avenues.
-Even built the temples and choultries for the purpose of poor people and devotional activities.
-Her skills in military campaigns was very admirable, as same she showed in diplomatic summits.
-She ruled the Madhurai kingdom during 1689-1704 for 15 years with influencial adminiatrational skills from the capital of Tiruchy.
+They even built temples and choultries for poor people and devotional activities.
+Her military campaign skills were very admirable, as she showed in diplomatic summits.
+She ruled the Madhurai kingdom during 1689-1704 for 15 years with practical administration skills from the capital of Tiruchy.

 Regency

-Rani Mangammal’s son Rangakrishna Muthu Virappa Nayak came to throne under the guidance of his mother at the age of fifteen.
-He was very brave warrior and defied the Mughal Emperor Aurangzeb and participated in various battle fields with courageously.
-Unfortunately, he died in 1689 AD, when his wife was pregnant.
-At these complicate situations, Rani Mangammal started to look after the kingdom.
-When the queen gave birth to a son, she committed Sati even Mangammal opposed the orthodox custom.
-So Mangammal made her grandson Vijaya Ranga Chokkanatha as the heir of the throne at the age of only three months old.
-Since then she had been ruled Madhurai behalf of her grandson till 1705 AD.
+Rani Mangammal’s son Rangakrishna Muthu Virappa Nayak came to the throne under his mother’s guidancether at fifteen.
+He was a brave warrior who defied the Mughal Emperor Aurangzeb and participated in various battlefields courageously.
+Unfortunately, he died in 1689 AD when his wife was pregnant.
+In these complicated situations, Rani Mangammal started to look after the kingdom.
+When the queen gave birth to a son, she committed Sati even though Mangammal opposed the orthodox custom.
+So Mangammal made her grandson Vijaya Ranga Chokkanatha the heir to the throne at only three months old.
+Since then, she had ruled Madhurai on behalf of her grandson till 1705 AD.

 Military Campaigns

-As a ruler Mangammal faced threats from the neighbouring kingdoms usually.
-She never step back to face the enemies in wars.
-As a woman ruler, with strong determination, faced the Marathas, Mughal Army with the Deccan Sultans and Thanjavur Kingdom.
-Especially, in the South, the Travancore Rajas defy Mangammal to pay the tribute to Madhurai Kingdom.
+As a ruler, Mangammal faced threats from the neighbouring kingdoms usually.
+She never steps back to face the enemies in wars.
+As a woman ruler, she met the Marathas, Mughal Army with the Deccan Sultans and the Thanjavur Kingd with solid determination.
+Especially in the South, the Travancore Rajas defy Mangammal to pay tribute to the Madhurai Kingdom.
 However, Rani Mangammal solved all the complicated affairs with political wisdom and diplomatic skills.
-She never lose her temper at any dangerous situation and strongly administrated the kingdom to strengthen at its peak.
+She never lost her temper in dangerous situations and strongly administrated the kingdom to strengthen at its peak.

-She strongly fought with Travencore rajas, Raja Ravi Varma and Marathas.
-Even she didn’t hesitate to collaborate with Mughal army to submerge few regions in Madhurai region.
-However, she had a strong blowout and major lose was happened in her last campaign in 1702.
+She vigorously fought with Travancore Rajas, Raja Ravi Varma and Marathas.
+Even she didn’t hesitate to collaborate with a Mughal army to submerge a few regions in the Madhurai region.
+However, she had an intense blowout, and a significant loss happened in her last campaign in 1702.
 In 1702 she started a campaign against the Sethupathi and ended the war with defeat.
-During the war the Madurai’s famous Dalavoy Narasappaiah lost his life in the battle.
-This was a major blow to Rani Mangammal and never did any campaign under her leadership.
+During the war, Madurai’s famous Dalavoy Narasappaiah lost his life in the battle.
+This was a significant blow to Rani Mangammal, and she never did any campaign under her leadership.

 Administration

-Rani Mangammal was a good administrator, even today we can see her development works like laying the roads and Choultries around Madhurai city.
-She concentrated on irrigation works to develop the cultivation in order to avoid the starvation.
+Rani Mangammal was a good administrator; even today, we can see her development works like laying the roads and Choultries around Madhurai city.
+She concentrated on irrigation works to develop cultivation to avoid starvation.

 Public Works

-Her construted irrigation channels were repaired and still in force.
-The famous Cape Comorin highway was first built during her period and now the road is famous as Mangammal Salai.
-Still the Choultries near present day Madurai railway station are the standing monuments to recall her memories.
-During her life, she live in Tamukkam Palace, which is now the place for Mahatma Gandhi Museum.
-The palace has Tamukku Maidanam, where the elephant fights and other entertainments performed to appease the royal families.
+Her constructed irrigation channels were repaired and are still in force.
+The Cape Comorin highway was first built during her period, and now the road is well-known as Mangammal Salai.
+Still, the Choultries near present-day Madurai railway station are the standing monuments to recall her memories.
+She lived in Tamukkam Palace, which is now the place for Mahatma Gandhi Museum.
+The palace has Tamukku Maidanam, where elephant fights and other entertainments are performed to appease the royal families.

 Religious affairs